-The current members of the Board of Directors whose terms of office will continue beyond the 2005 Annual Meeting of Stockholders are listed below.
-The Board of Directors has determined that each continuing director other than Richard W. Frost has no material relationship with LP either directly or as a partner, shareholder, officer or director of an organization that has a relationship with LP, and is not disqualified from being independent under the NYSE's listing standards.
-In making this determination, the Board of Directors considered the purchases of goods and services by LP from ConocoPhillips, of which Archie W. Dunham was Chairman of the Board until September 30, 2004, and Union Pacific Corporation, of which Mr. Dunham is a director.
-The Board of Directors determined that purchases of goods and services from ConocoPhillips and Union Pacific Corporation represented ordinary, arm's length, commercial transactions for goods and services required in LP's business operations.
+The Board of Directors has determined that two of the nominees named below, Archie W. Dunham and Daniel K. Frierson, have no material relationship with LP, either directly or as a partner, shareholder, officer or director of an organization that has a relationship with LP, and are not disqualified from being independent under the listing standards adopted by the New York Stock Exchange (the "NYSE") and approved by the Securities and Exchange Commission (the "SEC").
+In making this determination, the Board of Directors considered the purchases of goods and services by LP from Union Pacific Corporation, of which Archie W. Dunham is a director.
+The Board of Directors determined that purchases of transportation and related services from Union Pacific Corporation represented ordinary, arm's length, commercial transactions required in LP's business operations.